Field-tested with 731 surgical, traumatic and burn patients in 4 countries.

-The SCAR-Q conceptual framework was developed from information about scars provided by 52 children and 192 adults who took part in interviews to develop BREAST-Q, FACE-Q, BODY-Q and CLEFT-Q. The analysis led to the identification of 3 key domains for which scales were developed: scar appearance, scar symptoms and psychosocial impact.
-SCAR-Q was refined with feedback from 25 adults and 20 children as well as 27 clinical experts.
-The field-test study included an international sample of 731 patients from 4 countries.
+The SCAR-Q was developed from scar information provided by 52 children and 192 adults who took part in concept elicitation interviews to develop BREAST-Q, FACE-Q (aesthetic, head/neck cancer, skin cancer, and craniofacial), BODY-Q, and CLEFT-Q. To establish content validity, we conducted cognitive interviews with 25 adults and 20 children with scars, and obtained input from 27 clinical experts.
+The SCAR-Q was then field-tested in a sample of 731 patients from 4 countries.

-This scale measures scar appearance in terms of a range of characteristics of a scar, including the size, colour, contour, visibility and how it looks in scenarios (e.g., up close).
+This scale measures scar appearance in terms of a range of characteristics of a scar, including the size, color, contour, visibility and how it looks in scenarios (e.g., up close).

-This scale measures how bothered someone is by scar symptoms such as the scar feeling itchy, painful, tight, etc.
+This scale measures how bothered someone is by symptoms such as the scar feeling itchy, painful, or tight.

-This scale measures the psychosocial impact of having a scar, including feeling self-conscious, unhappy or embarrassed about the scar or covering up the scar.
+This scale measures the psychosocial impact of having a scar, including feeling self-conscious, unhappy, or embarrassed about the scar, and concealment behaviors.